AriFordsham/GHCWiki/data-parallel/work-plan.md

 - **More expressive rewrite rules:** Roman has some concrete ideas, which we need to discuss.

+- What the status of using TH for generating library boilerplate?

 ### Milestones

 1. The system should be usable for small applications for the GHC 6.12 release.